MartinTirtawisata/Invit/README.md

 # NodE-Commerce
 NodE-Commerce is an e-commerce app that allows the user to sell items online.
 The user will be able to add, edit, and delete the items in their listing.
-The user will be able to register themselves to be authenticated as a seller or they can simply browse the store without the need to register.
+The user will be able to register themselves to be authenticated as a seller

 ## Demo
 https://pure-earth-57522.herokuapp.com/